Ricochets on Asteroids II: Sensitivity of laboratory experiments of low velocity grazing impacts on substrate grain size: Trajectories

 The marble's position in each axis, along with the respective velocity and acceleration components, are shown in Figure \ref{fig:pend_traj} as functions of time.
 The horizontal $x$ and vertical $z$ positions were measured from a high speed camera looking at the pendulum (xz) plane (see Figure \ref{fig:setup_cartoon}).
 The y-component of the projectile's trajectories were measured from the videos of the surface ($xy$) plane.
 The trajectories were corrected for this camera's $45\degree$ viewing angle relative to horizontal.
 To compute velocities and accelerations from the tracked positions, we smoothed the arrays using a Savinsky-Golay filter.
 In these plots $t=0$ corresponds to the time of impact.
 For the marble's position plots zero was chosen to be the location of impact for $x$, the surface of the granular substrate for $z$, and the center line of the tray for $y$.

-From the $z(t)$ plots it is clear that the rebound height of the trajectories post impact is greatest for the coarse gravel, our largest grain size.
-The rebound heights increases for larger grain sizes.
+From the $z(t)$ plots it is clear that the rebound height of the trajectories post impact is greatest for the coarse gravel, our largest grain size, and decreases with grain size.
 Consequently, the vertical velocity component is largest for the coarse gravel.
 The acceleration is greatest for both gravel sizes suggesting the hydrostatic pressure from the gravel is greatest on coarser material.

 The horizontal velocity component $v_x$ was greatest for the fine gravel followed by the coarse gravel and the two sands.
-This suggests that the drag force is greatest for the light sand and decrease with the dark sand.
+This suggests that the drag force is greatest for the light sand and decreases with the dark sand.
 This may be due to the finer gravel forming a smoother surface compared to the coarse gravel allowing the marble to skid across the surface.
 Also, the fine gravel has less material ejected after impact compared to all other grain sizes.
 More mass in the ejecta curtain being built up in front of the marble could increase the horizontal drag force.

 The deflection in the marble trajectory from the tray's center can be seen on the $y(t)$ plot in Figure \ref{fig:pend_traj}.
 We found that the coarse gravel has the greatest deflection from center ($y=0$) with the deflection angle $\alpha$ decreasing with smaller grain sizes.
-We analyze these deflections in more detail from a second set of experiments described in Section \ref{sec:scatter_angle}.
+We analyze these deflections in more detail from a second set of experiments described in Section \ref{sec:deflection_angle}.

 Fluorescent green dots painted on the surface of the marble were tracked to measure the spin of the marble.
 The measured spins are plotted in the bottom cell of Figure \ref{fig:pend_traj}.
 Out of all the grain used, the finer gravel produced the largest spin on the projectile.
 The coarse gravel and black sand produced comparable spin values with the former being slightly greater.
 From inspection of the high speed videos and the measured spins late in time, the marble's spin post impact was less in the light sand than the other three grain sizes.